nvflare.app_common.np.recipes.fedavg module

 • server_expected_format (str) – What format to exchange the parameters between server and client.

 • params_transfer_type (str) – How to transfer the parameters.
-FULL means the whole model parameters are sent.
-DIFF means that only the difference is sent.
+DIFF enables automatic difference calculation for full-model client results.
+A client’s FLModel.params_type remains authoritative.
 Defaults to TransferType.FULL.

 • launch_once – Whether external process is launched once or per task.
 Defaults to True.